UnderLogic/event-channels/Documentation~/src/overview.md

 Unfortunately Unity does not understand generics in the Editor and Inspectors, so only concrete types can be used.
 Fortunately, this can be made easy by deriving from a single generic type allowing the same common behaviors.

+**NOTE:** This package is still in development and may have breaking changes in future versions until a stable v1.0.0 release is made.